connxio/docs/agreements/privacy-notice.md

 ***In Short:** The integration service process information for purposes based on legitimate business interests, the fulfillment of our contract with you, compliance with our legal obligations, and/or your consent.*

-As an Integration partner our ConnXio Integration Service will collect different kind of data.
+As an Integration partner our Connxio Integration Service will collect different kind of data.
-Personal information might be collected by ConnXio for the following business purposes described below.
+Personal information might be collected by Connxio for the following business purposes described below.
 We process personal information for these purposes in reliance on our legitimate business interests, in order do deliver a contract with you, with your consent, and/or for compliance with our legal obligations.
 We indicate the specific processing grounds we rely on